Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 They meet the disciples who respond in different ways – positively, neutrally and negatively.
 But they are not shaken by the disciples’ behaviour because the women are already living out of this deeper level.
 They encourage the disciples to enter into this meditative joy.
 Jesus – in his heartfulness, in his resurrection – moved them to do so.
 Today, there is a lesson here for us too.
 We can encourage each other to be anchored and to endure the joy and messiness of our lives.
 No doubt we come in contact with people who are quick to react, who disagree out of a default mode, who want us to experience an inner confusion through their harsh questioning.

 Perhaps the next time this happens we can repeat the word “Jesus” to ourselves, slowly, steadily and deeply.
 This may encourage us not to react with more ‘intelligent’ arguments but to go further and stronger.
-We do not necessarily need to escape from people who are difficult.
+We do not necessarily need to depart from people who are difficult.
 Perhaps we can remain present to them.
 Perhaps our Jesus mantra will lead us to see the more humourous side of things with our brother or sister, and to encourage them to enter into a universal meditative joy.

 What to take home from this contemplation: